• Dog Shock Collar – The Good and The Bad

-1. Keep dogs inside our property.
-Our dog is corrected every time he nears the fence.
-This is also known as an invisible fence, or underground fence.
+- Keep dogs inside our property.
+Our dog is corrected every time he nears the fence-line.
+This is also known as an invisible fence or underground fence.

-2. Stop dogs from barking.
-The collar automatically delivers a correction whenever our dog starts barking.
-If he continues to bark, the force, duration, and frequency of the shocks will be automatically increased.
+- Stop dogs from barking.
+The collar automatically delivers a correction whenever our dog starts to bark.
+If he continues to bark, the force, duration, and frequency of the shocks may be automatically increased.

-4. Teach dogs to stay away from dangerous animals and objects.
+- Teach dogs to stay away from dangerous animals and objects.
 A common use is in rattlesnake aversion training.
-A dog is shocked hard, but a small number of times (2-3 times), when he nears a caged rattlesnake.
+A dog is shocked hard, but a very small number of times, when he nears a caged rattlesnake.
 This teaches him not to approach rattlesnakes in the future.

 The use of shock collars on dogs is a very emotional topic.
 Discussions will often degrade into personal attacks, accusations of dog cruelty, and other types of name calling.